-20. Counterfeitors, such as Defendants here, are typically in communication with each other.
-They regularly participate in QQ.com chat rooms and communicate through websites such as sellerdefense.cn, kaidianyo.com, and kuajingvs.com, where they discuss tactics for operating multiple accounts, evading detection, pending litigation, and potential new lawsuits.
+15. Groups of counterfeiters, such as Defendants here, are typically in communication with each other.
+They regularly participate in QQ.com chat rooms and also communicate through websites such as sellerdefense.cn, kaidianyo.com, and kuajingvs.com, where they discuss tactics for operating multiple accounts, evading detection, pending litigation, and potential new lawsuits.

-21. Counterfeiting rings take advantage of the anonymity provided by the internet, which allows them to evade enforcement efforts to combat counterfeiting.
+16. Counterfeiting rings take advantage of the anonymity provided by the internet, which allows them to evade enforcement efforts to combat counterfeiting.
 For example, counterfeiters take advantage of the fact that marketplace platforms do not adequately subject new sellers to verification and confirmation of their identities, allowing counterfeiters to "routinely use false or inaccurate names and addresses when registering with these Internet platforms."
+See

-See Exhibit 3, Daniel C.K.
+Exhibit 3, Daniel C.K.
 Chow, Alibaba, Amazon, and Counterfeiting in the Age of the Internet, 41 Nw.
-J. INT'L. L. & BUS.
+J. Int'l.
+L. & Bus.
 24 (2020).
 Additionally, "Internet commerce platforms create bureaucratic or technical hurdles in helping brand owners to locate or identify sources of counterfeits and counterfeiters."
 Id. at 25.
 Therefore, with the absence of regulation, Defendants may and do garner sales from Illinois residents by setting up and operating e-commerce internet stores that target United States consumers using one or more aliases, offer shipping to the United States, including Illinois, accept payment in U.S. dollars, and, on information and belief, have sold counterfeit products to residents of Illinois.

-22. Upon information and belief, at all relevant times hereto, the Defendants in this action have had full knowledge of Plaintiff's ownership of the [REDACTED] design patents, trademarks, and copyrights ("[REDACTED] Intellectual Property"), including its exclusive right to use and license such intellectual property and the associated goodwill.
-Defendant Internet Stores also use the same pictures to advertise their infringing product that Plaintiff uses on its webpage, social media, and other online marketplaces to sell and advertise its genuine and original [REDACTED] Products, sowing further confusion among potential purchasers.
+17. Upon information and belief, at all times relevant hereto, the Defendants in this action have had full knowledge of Plaintiff's ownership of the [REDACTED] Trademarks, including its exclusive right to use and license such intellectual property and their associated goodwill.
+Defendants' Internet Stores also use the same pictures to advertise their infringing product that Plaintiff uses on its webpage and other online marketplaces to sell and advertise its genuine and original [REDACTED] Products, sowing further confusion among potential purchasers.

-23. Defendants go to great lengths to conceal their identities by using multiple fictitious names and addresses to register and operate their massive network of Defendant Internet Stores.
-Other Defendant domain names often use privacy services that conceal the owners' identities and contact information.
-Upon information and belief, Defendants regularly create new websites and online marketplace accounts on various platforms by using the identities listed in Schedule A of this Complaint, as well as other unknown fictitious names and addresses.
-Such Defendant Internet Store registration patterns are one of the many common tactics used by Defendants to conceal their identities, the full scope and interworking of their massive counterfeiting operation, and to avoid being shut down.
+18. Defendants go to great lengths to conceal their identities by using multiple fictitious names and addresses to register and operate their massive network of Defendant Internet Stores.
+Other Defendant domain names often use privacy services that conceal the owners' identity and contact information.
+Upon information and belief, Defendants regularly create new websites and online marketplace accounts on various platforms using the identities listed in Schedule A of this Complaint, as well as other unknown fictitious names and addresses.
+Such Defendant Internet Store registration patterns are one of the many common tactics used by the Defendants to conceal their identities, the full scope and interworking of their massive counterfeiting operation, and to avoid being shut down.

-24. The infringing products for sale in Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that the infringing products were manufactured by and come from a common source and that, upon information and belief, Defendants are interrelated.
+19. The infringing products for sale in the Defendant Internet Stores bear similarities and indicia of being related to one another, suggesting that the infringing products were manufactured by and come from a common source and that, upon information and belief, Defendants are interrelated.